 How to apply

-Please email your application to Human Resources at [email protected] and put the job you are applying for in the subject line (Community Based Research Training Manager).
+Please email your application to Human Resources at [email protected] and put the job you are applying for in the subject line (Data Analyst).
 All applicants are required to provide a cover letter, a resume, and a writing sample, that reflects relevant skills including statistical analysis.

-If this process presents barriers, please get in touch via email with the subject line Access: Community Based Research Training Manager or call us (604-568-7478) to discuss alternative formats for submitting an application.
+If this process presents barriers, please get in touch via email with the subject line Access: Data Analyst or call us (604-568-7478) to discuss alternative formats for submitting an application.